Yermo/rich_textarea/README.md

 ### Status of the Code

-This is a first *ALPHA* release, codenamed 'IS THAT ALL?".
-I have tested this in Chrome, FireFox and MSIE 9 and it seems to work.
-I will test in Safari soon.
+This is a second *ALPHA* release, codenamed 'Well, it sort of work.".
+I have tested this in Chrome, FireFox, MSIE 9 and Safari and it seems to work better than the previous release.
+There are still some edge cases that fail.

 All the effort has gone into simply making the beast work more or less.
 No effort has been put into efficiency or packaging at this time.

-Rich_TextArea was built for my [Miles By Motorcycle](http://miles-by-motorcycle.com) site and will figure prominently once I launch the new codebase.
-As a result, I do not expect to abandon this project any time soon.
+Rich_TextArea was built for my [Miles By Motorcycle](http://miles-by-motorcycle.com) site and figures prominently on that site.

 I had really hoped to find an adequate pre-existing plugin that I could use but unfortunately I was unable to find anything that worked the way I needed.
 Thus, I decided to get my hands dirty and write a jQuery plugin.
 All I wanted to do was be able to have a textarea like widget that I could insert images and markup into, include @mentions and #tags, and have them work the way one would expect.
 Little did I know that this would end up being so challenging.

-This is my first substantial jQuery plugin and by far the largest block of Javascript I've written.
-As a result, I'm sure there are countless areas where I am doing things less than optimally and in other places probably just plain wrong.
+There are many who have abandoned use of the contenteditable divs because they are so challenging in favor of less portable solutions.

 Comments, suggestions and criticisms will be graciously received.
-I suspect I am going to be doing a tremendous amount of this kind of work moving forward and I need to step up my game.

 ### Some Comments on the Code

-Depending on the browser, it turns out that it's often [impossible to select particular positions](http://a-software-guy.com/2013/01/you-cant-select-that-webkit-browser-selections-and-ranges-in-chrome-and-safari/).
+Depending on the browser, it turns out that it's often [impossible to select particular positions](http://miles-by-motorcycle.com/fv-b-8-665/you-can---t-select-that-----webkit-browser-selections-and-ranges-in-chrome-and-safari).
 For example, in Chrome it's not possible to select the space before a SPAN if the SPAN is the first thing in the contenteditable DIV.
 This means that the user cannot move the caret before an object they've inserted at the beginning of the DIV, which would be No Good(tm).
 The same is true if the user puts two objects right next to one another.
 Or tries to get "behind" the last object in the DIV.
 Etc. Etc.
 Moving the caret has it's own issues in FireFox.

-Then there is the issue that the three major browsers [all do different things when ENTER is pressed](http://a-software-guy.com/2013/01/a-summary-of-markup-changes-in-contenteditable-divs-in-webkitfirefox-and-msie/).
+Then there is the issue that the three major browsers [all do different things when ENTER is pressed](http://miles-by-motorcycle.com/fv-b-8-666/a-summary-of-markup-changes-in-contenteditable-divs-in-webkit-firefox-and-msie).

 As a result, developing this plugin has involved a tremendous amount of trial and error as I tried to figure out what the browsers were doing in all these various circumstances.
 The code reflects this trial and error.
 There are prodigious trace messages which can be turned on by calling *ddt.on()*.

-Despite not being able to select, for instance, the space between a SPAN and the beginning of a DIV, one can INSERT content there.
+Originally, an attempt was made to parse through the markup generated by each browser.
+This led to all kinds of nasty edges case manifesting in double and triple newlines, backspaces that wouldn't work and all kinds of other problems.
+In this version, I am intercepting the ENTER onKeyDown event and managing the markup manually.
+All newlines are now represented using <BR>'s in all browsers.
+The trick is to prevent default event propagation after the event and then to manually manage moving the cursor and handle scrolling.
+(Preventing the default behavior out of onKeyDown for the ENTER key prevents the div from scrolling.)

+The jquery scrollTo plugin is used to accomplish scrolling.
+The browser built in scrollIntoView() method causes all kinds of jumping and also bubbles up to the window level causing all kinds of odd behavior.
+It took some trial and error to determine that you cannot use a <BR> as the target for scrollTo.
+Thus a temporary <span> is inserted, used for the scroll call, and then removed.
+Sometimes, for reasons unknown, the <span> is not correctly removed.

+For non-selectable spaces such as between a <DIV> for an embedded object and the beginning or end of a line, I use no printing space characters.
 It turns out that textnodes are always selectable in all major browsers so the approach I've chosen is to insert Unicode Zero Width Space characters (u+200B) in those areas that are typically not selectable.
 These text nodes take up no space on the screen and are as a result invisible to the user.
 As long as there's one of these invisible characters present, the user can move the caret there.
 Thus the trick is to make sure that textnodes wrap objects in all cases regardless of how the users happens to edit the content.
 (HINT: It can get challenging when you consider inserting an object, deleting it, breaking a line then merging it back together again using the BACSPACE key, etc.)

 Unfortunately, when moving the cursor using the arrow keys (or BACKSPACE), moving over zero width space characters does consume a keystroke, which means the user presses a key and nothing happens.
 Not Good(tm).